By a fan who waited six years… only to be disappointed.

 So, who’s really to blame here, the director and the studio?
 Not entirely innocent, sure.
 But the real culprit behind this disaster was none other than the avaricious Bandai Namco.

-The Many Mistakes of Season 3
+The Many Mistakes of One Punch Man Season 3

 Every anime has its flaws; perfection doesn’t exist.
 But One Punch Man Season 3?
 It’s riddled with mistakes.
 Even the trailers gave off a bad vibe; there were barely any fight scenes shown, which was alarming since this arc in the manga is full of intense battles.